 - Zest of one large lemon about one tablespoon.
 Reserve lemon if making the lemon glaze.

-- 2 cups powdered sugar
+- 2 cup powdered sugar sifted

 - 3 to 4 tablespoons fresh lemon juice

-- Add the eggs, one at a time, mixing well after each addition.
+- Turn mixer to medium.
+Add the eggs, one at a time, mixing well after each addition.

 - Add milk and vanilla extract and continue to mix on medium speed until well combined.